francescolonardo/CRTP-Preparation/learning_objective_05.md

 Since Jenkins does not have a password policy many users use username as passwords even on the publicly available instances.
 By manually trying the usernames as passwords we can identify that the user "builduser" has password "builduser".
 The user "builduser" can configure builds and add build steps which will help us in executing commands.

-Use the encodedcomand parameter of PowerShell to use an encoded reverse shell or use `download execute` cradle in Jenkins build step.
+Use the `encodedcomand` parameter of PowerShell to use an encoded reverse shell or use `download-execute` cradle in Jenkins build step.

 You can use any reverse shell, below we are using a slightly modified version of `Invoke-PowerShellTcp` from [Nishang](https://github.com/samratashok/nishang).
 We renamed the function `Invoke-PowerShellTcp` to `Power` in the script **to bypass Windows Defender**.